Haikira/VGLogger/README.md

 ## Goals

 - To provide users with an easy to use tool for managing their game collection
+- Capture archival records of when games have been purchased, completed, etc
 - Offer functionality for reviewing games
-- Offer functionality to view games yet to play
+- Offer functionality to view games in a collection yet to be played

 ## Project Outline